-In the event that the students and staff need to evacuate the school building and move completely off of school grounds, the following assignments for the student body have been made according to the first letter of the last name of the student.
+In the event that the students and staff need to evacuate the school building and move completely off of school grounds, to either College of Dupage or Madison Meadows Athletic Center.
 This drill will be practiced every other school year.